 Number of Awards: The number of grants made varies each year.

 NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount).
-This commitment can be met through a combination of approximately 10-15% unrecovered indirect costs and approximately 10% school/college, department and OVCRGE contributions.
-For this reason, you must first route your proposal to your Associate Dean for Research.
+This commitment can be met through a combination of unrecovered indirect costs and school/college, department and OVCRGE contributions.
+For this reason, your internal application must include the Keck Cover page signed by your Associate Dean for Research.

 Internal Competition Application Instructions

 Applications for Internal Review